 4.1 License

-Any document that (a) is defined by an Engineering Document and (b) conforms to Extensible Markup Language (XML) 1.0, whether within the prose or as an Additional Element, shall be licensed according to Annex AAnnex A.
+Any document that (a) is defined by an Engineering Document and (b) conforms to Extensible Markup Language (XML) 1.0, whether within the prose or as an Additional Element, shall be licensed according to Annex A.

 4.2 Header

-Additional Elements of Engineering Documents that conform to Extensible Markup Language (XML) 1.0 should include the text of Annex BAnnex B, at the head of document and with the text between triple brackets replaced as specified.
+Additional Elements of Engineering Documents that conform to Extensible Markup Language (XML) 1.0 should include the text of Annex B, at the head of document and with the text between triple brackets replaced as specified.

 5 XML Namespaces